 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Paxil Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Paxil alone, work with our Prescription Drug Experts.

-Imagine being Free of Paxil Addiction
+Imagine being Free of Paxil Dependency

 - Proven Withdrawal Program completed In-Home with Expert Guidance

 - All-Natural Nutraceuticals to Help Ease Paxil Withdrawal

 - Free Mentoring on our 24/7 Private Discussion Board

 - Free Assessment Upon Starting our Program (a $400 value)

 I give the glory to God for directing my path to Alesandra and to Point of Return!
 More..

 Thank you, again, for answering my constant barrage of questions, for being there when I was scared, for celebrating with me.
 And, most of all, for helping me get my life back.
 More...

 I still can't believe it.
 After 15 years I am finally med free thanks to the Point of Return team!!!!!
 More...

 I had the ideal experience, because I felt literally zero withdrawal symptoms.
 I'm so grateful for not just the program itself but the quality of people that work for this company.
 More...